smucclaw/eu-ai-act/act.md

 (5a) The harmonised rules laid down in this Regulation should apply across sectors without prejudice to existing Union law, and in particular without prejudice to Union law on data protection, consumer protection, product safety and employment.
 This Regulation is intended to regulate AI systems that are to be placed on the market and put into service in the Union and it should complement such existing Union law.

 (6) The notion of AI system should be clearly defined to ensure legal certainty, while providing the flexibility to accommodate future technological developments.
 The definition should be based on key functional characteristics of artificial intelligence distinguishing it from more classic software systems and programming.
-In particular, for the purposes of this Regulation AI systems should be intended as having the ability, on the basis of machine and/or human-based data and inputs, to infer the way to achieve a given set of human-defined objectives through learning, reasoning or modelling and to generate specific outputs in the form of content for generative AI systems (such as text, video or images), as well as predictions, recommendations, or decisions, which influence the environment with which the system interacts, be it in a physical or digital dimension.
+In particular, for the purposes of this Regulation AI systems should have the ability, on the basis of machine and/or human-based data and inputs, to infer the way to achieve a given set of human-defined objectives using machine learning and/or logic- and knowledge based approaches and to [ produce ]{.ul} outputs [ such as]{.ul} content for generative AI systems (e.g. text, video or images), predictions, recommendations, or decisions, influencing the environment with which the system interacts, be it in a physical or digital dimension.
+A system that uses rules defined solely by natural persons to automatically execute operations should not be considered an AI system.
 AI systems can be designed to operate with varying levels of autonomy and be used on a stand-alone basis or as a component of a product, irrespective of whether the system is physically integrated into the product (embedded) or serve the functionality of the product without being integrated therein (non-embedded).

-The definition of AI system should be complemented by a list of specific techniques and approaches used for its development, which should be kept up-to-- date in the light of market and technological developments through the adoption of delegated acts by the Commission to amend that list.
+(6a) Machine learning approaches focus on the development of systems capable of learning from data to solve an application problem without being explicitly programmed with a set of step-by-step instructions from input to output.
+Learning refers to the computational process of optimizing from data the parameters of the model, which is a mathematical construct generating an output based on input data.
+The range of problems addressed by machine learning typically involves tasks for which other approaches fail, either because there is no suitable formalisation of the problem, or because the resolution of the problem is intractable with non-learning approaches.
+Machine learning approaches include for instance supervised, unsupervised and reinforcement learning, using a variety of methods including deep learning, statistical

+techniques for learning and inference (including Bayesian estimation) and search and optimisation methods.

+(6b) Logic- and knowledge based approaches focus on the development of systems with logical reasoning capabilities on knowledge to solve an application problem.
+Such systems typically involve a knowledge base and an inference engine that generates outputs by reasoning on the knowledge base.
+The knowledge base, which is usually encoded by human experts, represents entities and logical relationships relevant for the application problem through formalisms based on rules, ontologies, or knowledge graphs.
+The inference engine acts on the knowledge base and extracts new information through operations such as sorting, searching, matching or chaining.
+Logic- and knowledge based approaches include for instance knowledge representation, inductive (logic) programming, knowledge bases, inference and deductive engines, (symbolic) reasoning, expert systems and search and optimisation methods.

+(6c) In order to ensure uniform conditions for the implementation of this Regulation as regards machine learning approaches and logic- and knowledged based approaches and to take [account of ]{.ul} market and technological developments, implementing powers should be conferred [on the Commission.]{.ul}

 (7) The notion of biometric data used in this Regulation should be interpreted consistently with the notion of biometric data as defined in Article 4(14) of Regulation (EU) 2016/679 of the European Parliament and of the Council, Article 3(18) of Regulation (EU) 2018/1725 of the European Parliament and of the Council and Article 3(13) of Directive (EU) 2016/680 of the European Parliament and of the Council.

 (8) The notion of biometric identification system as used in this Regulation should be defined functionally, as an AI system intended for the identification of natural persons through the comparison of a person's biometric data with the biometric data contained in a reference data repository, irrespectively of the particular technology, processes or types of biometric data used.
 Such a definition excludes verification/authentification systems whose sole purpose would be to confirm that a specific natural person is the person he or she claims to be, as well as systems that are used to confirm the identity of a natural person for the sole purpose of having access to a service, a device or premises.
-This exclusion is justified by the fact that such systems are likely to have a minor impact on fundamental rights of natural persons compared to biometric identification systems which may be used for the processing of the biometric data of a large number of persons. .
-In the case of 'real-time' systems, the capturing of the biometric data, the comparison and the identification occur all instantaneously, near-instantaneously or in any event without a significant delay.
-In this regard, there should be no scope for circumventing the rules of this Regulation on the 'real-time' use of the AI systems in question by providing for minor delays.
-'Real-time' systems involve the use of 'live' or 'near-'live' material, such as video footage, generated by a camera or other device with similar functionality.
-In the case of 'post' systems, in contrast, the biometric data have already been captured and the comparison and identification occur only after a significant delay.
-This involves material, such as pictures or video footage generated by closed circuit television cameras or private devices, which has been generated before the use of the system in respect of the natural persons concerned.
+This exclusion is justified by the fact that such systems are likely to have a minor impact on fundamental rights of natural persons compared to biometric identification systems which may be used for the processing of the biometric data of a large number of persons.